MolSSI/covid/content/contributing.md

 link out to your data if its hosted somewhere, or we may coordinate transferring the data to our servers so we can link to it there (you retain full rights!)

-## Data Review and Acceptance

-Although we want data to be admitted to the repository very quickly, we still strive to have some level of peer review on the data.

-When new data are submitted, the following protocol is taken for review and admittance:
-* Contribution is made in a PR with an initial assessment by the author of the quality of the data
-* The corresponding [team](/teams) for those data are notified by GitHub/Email
-* That assessment is reviewed by the curation [team](/teams) for that type of data
-* Adjustments are made and discussed in PR by the team and the submitting author
-* Data are annotated as needed
-* Merged after consensus from the team

-This process is mean to provide some basic peer review of data as it comes into the site and should not discourage people from submitting data.

 ## Data Curation Teams

 The Hub is actively looking for people willing to help curate and review data as it comes in.
 Specifically,